agustinmista/positron/README.md

 ### Build from source

 You can also build Positron by yourself.
-Assumming you have `git` and `npm` installed, this should should get you far:
+Assumming you have `git` and `npm` installed, this should get you far:

 ```
 git clone https://github.com/agustinmista/positron.git